wazo-platform/wazo-notebook/upgrade-debian-next.md

 * Merge and clean all alembic migration scripts.
 (It has never been done before)

+## Bump GPG keys expiration

+* Builder key
+* Release key for Wazo Platform
+* Secondary release key for Wazo Platform
+* See the wiki

 ## Previous upgrade

 * See to-do list from previous upgrade: